Chris56974/Pethreon/README.md

 ## Design Doc

 This app is all about "contributors" making subscription payments to "creators".
-A creator will be able to pay an ETH tx fee to create a landing page that contributors can donate at.

 ### Attributions